Revision Facelift in Brazil: specialised secondary facelift for those who have already had a facelift

 When volume is the real problem

-In many patients who come to me dissatisfied with their previous lifting, I notice that the main issue is not residual sagging, but volume loss.
+In many patients who come to me dissatisfied with their previous facelift, I notice that the main issue is not residual sagging, but volume loss.
 The face appears skeletal, with deep shadows and angular contours that give an aged appearance and, paradoxically, a "surgical" look.

 Treatment of the neck in revision

-The neck is often the most neglected area in the first lifting.
+The neck is often the most neglected area in the first facelift.
 Many patients arrive with a reasonably treated face, but a neck that reveals their age — with prominent platysmal bands, residual submental fat, and loss of the cervicomental angle.

-The Auersvald haemostatic net
+The Auersvald haemostatic mesh

-Complementary procedures in secondary lifting
+Combined procedures in a secondary facelift

-Secondary facial lifting is rarely an isolated procedure.
+A secondary facelift is rarely an isolated procedure.
 To achieve the best possible result, I often combine other procedures in the same surgical time:

 Blepharoplasty